logo

 Walking

-Enlarged and distorted veins on the buttocks, external genitals (vulva), or thighs
+Enlarged, visible veins on the buttocks, vulva, or thighs

 How is pelvic congestion syndrome diagnosed?